NDLANO/taxonomy-api/README.md

 taxonomy API.
 When you perform a GET call on an entity (using the entity ID), you will also get the primary path to the entity along with the name and content URI.

-The taxonomy API generates paths for all entities.
-The path of an entity is determined by following the connections from it to the root of the hierarchy, picking up the IDs of the entities along the way.
+The taxonomy API generates contexts for all entities.
+The context of an entity is determined by following the connections from it to the root of the hierarchy, picking up the IDs of the entities along the way.
 Entities without connections do not have URLs (except nodes specified as root-nodes of the hierarchy).

 Using the above figure as an example, we can derive the following paths:

 | Name                  | ID               | Path(s)                                                                         |
 |-----------------------|------------------|---------------------------------------------------------------------------------|